 What can you do with a CXP?

-The whole point of investing in a CXP is to replace all your multiple platforms – which all have their own set of data.
+The whole point of investing in a CXP is to replace all your separate platforms – which all have their own set of data.
 Voyado’s CXP is also incredibly intuitive and anyone can use it successfully without being dependent on consultants.
 The platform includes six main features: CDP, marketing automation, loyalty, AI & predictions, campaigns, and insights.
 That alone is super cool because you get it all in the same platform.

-Voyado allows you to work with, for example:
+Voyado allows you to, for example:

-- Very detailed segmentation lists
+- Work with very detailed segmentation lists

 - Create and design personalized emails and text messages